 However, my love of nature was always a hobby as I pursued my career as an educator, and being a parent of two kids.
 Then COVID came and substantially reduced my hours as a freelance educator and facilitator.
 This was hard but also a blessing.
 It gave me time to re-landscape my garden, propagate plants, start a permaculture garden and raise chickens.
 During these activities, I also rediscovered the satisfaction of reusing and recycling non-plastic waste from the local dumping site!

-The first Green Kids holiday programme for 4 to 6-year-olds focused on a few nature themes, and I have since added a programme for 7 to 11 year-olds.
-I have been running Green Kids for nearly two years now.
+The first Green Kids holiday programme for 4 to 6-year-olds focused on a few nature themes, and I have since added a programme for 7 to 9 year-olds.
+I have been running Green Kids for almost three years now.
 I have learned to cope with the weather and to use opportunities provided by the seasons.

 Since many kids (about 70%) kept coming back, I had to develop new attractive topics, lessons, experiences and fun activities.
 No spoilers, but worms, spiders, the fishpond, birds’ nests and chickens are just as necessary as seeds, plants, healthy organic food, and mud!